 Our “baby” of five kids is just two short weeks away from being 21.
 It occurs to me that even though he’s living with us temporarily and working, while colleges decide whether or not to have live classes again, he’s for all intents and purposes grown, though maybe not entirely gone.

 It also occurs to me that it’s the first time since I became a mother 37 years ago that I’ve felt completely free to do exactly as I please with my time every single day.
 I haven’t had this kind of freedom since, well, ever.

 After my college years, there was the teaching job and the wedding and the children who began showing up.
-After three, I was unable to have any more, so we adopted two, mainly because I couldn’t imagine life without diapers and piano lessons and potty training.
+After three, I was unable to have any more, so we adopted two, mainly because I couldn’t imagine life without piano lessons and potty training.
 I know.
 Call me deranged.

 But I loved motherhood, and with every year that went by, I realized I was working myself out of a job.
 Eventually, I’d have to say goodbye to my favorite occupation–raising kids.
 What would I do next?
 And who would I be then?